Wiville, Arkansas: History

-At one time the location, then known as Coats, became a transportation crossroads.
+At one time the location, then known as Coats, Arkansas, became a transportation crossroads.
 The Batesville and Brinkley Railroad built through around 1882.
-Sometime later, a railroad called the Augusta and Southeastern Railway built a 6-mile connecting line out of Coats to Gregory, Arkansas on its west.
+Sometime later, a railroad called the Augusta and Southeastern Railway built a 6-mile connecting line out of Coats to Gregory, Arkansas, on its west.
 When the Batesville and Brinkley became the White and Black River Valley Railway in 1890, it bought the Augusta and Southeastern and kept operating both lines.
 The town became known as Wiville sometime between 1894 and 1898, purportedly because the community had become so famous for being the location of the "Y" branch in the railroad line.
-By 1904, the line was operated under lease by the Chicago, Rock Island and Pacific Railway (“Rock Island”).
+By 1904, the line was operated under lease by the Chicago, Rock Island and Pacific Railway ("Rock Island").
 The line remained a separate part of the Rock Island until abandoned in pieces, with Wiville to Gregory done in 1934, and the remaining Brinkley to Newport portion through Wiville done in 1941.

 As of 2000, the locale was an agricultural area for cotton, rice, soybeans, wheat and fish.
 It had about 10 residents and 4 houses.